 Data: China Internet Network Information Center; graphic by Bloomberg Businessweek

-But here’s the problem: Users in China are experiencing slow loading time on foreign (your) websites.
+But here’s the problem: users in China are experiencing slow loading time on foreign (your) website.

-Site visitors expect a website to load in less than two seconds yet 90% of sites take five seconds, or longer, to load in China.
+Site visitors expect a website to load in less than two seconds, and yet 90% of sites take five seconds or longer to load in China.
 There are a couple of reasons why such a phenomenon exists, and we pinpointed two main reasons to discuss in this article:

 - Limited Peering Capacities